 This course focuses on basic nursing concepts that the beginning nurse will need to provide care to diverse patient populations.
 Current and historical issues impacting nursing will be explored within the scope of nursing practice.
-The nursing process will be introduced as a framework for organizing the care of patients with alterations in cognition, elimination, comfort, grief/loss, mobility, integument, and fluid/electrolyte balance.
-PREREQUISITES: 806-177 - General Anatomy and Physiology with a minimum grade of Bclinical skills and physical assessment across the lifespan.
-Content includes mathematic calculations and conversions related to clinical skills, blood pressure assessment, aseptic technique, wound care, oxygen administration, tracheostomy care, suctioning, management of enteral tubes, basic medication administration, glucose testing, enemas, ostomy care, and catheterization.
-In addition, the course includes techniques related to obtaining a health history and basic physical assessment skills using a body systems approach.
-PREREQUISITES: 806-177 -General Anatomy and Physiology with a minimum grade of B-
+The nursing process will be introduced as a framework for organizing the care of patients with alterations in cognition, elimination, comfort, grief/loss, mobility, integument, and fluid/ electrolyte balance.
+PREREQUISITES: 806-177 - General Anatomy and Physiology with a minimum grade of B-

-543-102 Nursing Skills
+543-102 Nursing Skills 3.00